Stand Together Trust

 -

-Don't be deterred by lack of transparency: While the organization doesn't publicly disclose success rates or detailed guidelines, they actively encourage inquiries.
+Don't be deterred by lack of transparency: While the organisation doesn't publicly disclose success rates or detailed guidelines, they actively encourage enquiries.
 The lack of public information doesn't mean they're inaccessible—reach out directly.

 -